Chapter in this post:

 In summary, it can be said that the Mars model range from Hollyland offers a good way of transmitting film material wirelessly over comparatively large distances.
 Numerous good and very good customer reviews and ratings on Amazon show that, for example, the Mars devices in combination with DSLR cameras and director's monitors work great in film production.

 The manufacturer also mentions other application examples: Live broadcasts of concerts or sports events, the production of educational material and instructional videos, corporate events (video conferences) and of course weddings.
-My reader Charly proves that the latter works right here can pay a visit;)
+My reader Charly proves that the latter works here can pay a visit;)

 Jens has been running the blog since 2012.
 He appears as Sir Apfelot for his readers and helps them with problems of a technical nature.
 In his free time he drives electric unicycles, takes photos (preferably with his iPhone, of course), climbs around in the Hessian mountains or hikes with the family.
 His articles deal with Apple products, news from the world of drones or solutions for current bugs.